spkware/chronic_holder/README.md

 # ***indie*** - ***in***dependent ***d***ovetail ***i***mplants for ***e***lectrophysiology

+**Please check out our [preprint](https://www.biorxiv.org/content/10.1101/2023.12.22.572441v2) for more details on the approach!**

 Design files and instructions for manufacturing NP1.0, NP2.0alpha, and NP2.0 Neuropixels chronic recording enclosures.

-**Please reach out to us if you want to try this approach, we need your input.** We are actively working on the instructions and trying to find vendors that can print holders reliably.
+**Please reach out to us if you want to try this approach, we need your input.** We are actively working on the instructions.

 <img src='images/description.png' width='500'>